-The documents required can differ depending on where in Greece you're getting married.
+If you're getting married in Greece, the documents required can differ depending on where in Greece you're actually getting wed.
 Processes are much more localised than in the UK, so you will likely find differing information which can leave you going round in circles.

 All of your documents will need to be "legalised" and translated into Greek.
 Legalisation simply means having a document verified as an original by the government of the issuing country.
 Without these verification stamps, they won't be accepted in Greece.

 There is a basic set of 4 documents that you will always need, regardless of where you're getting married; you'll just need to check if you need to provide anything additional based on your personal circumstances.
 Also bear in mind that this information is based on a civil marriage.
 Weddings in a Greek Orthodox Church have very different requirements.
 The most common documents include:

 You'll both need an original copy of your long-form birth or adoption certificate.
 In order to have the certificate processed correctly, the stamps will need to be applied to an original, so a photocopy isn't acceptable.
 If you only have a short-form, we can help you obtain the right version.

 Both you and your partner will need to apply for your own individual CNI from your local registry office.
 Once you have given notice to marry, it will be 28 days until you can collect your CNI.
 You will need to check with your contact in Greece how long it is valid for to avoid it expiring before you marry.

 If you're divorced...